devcontainers/spec/proposals/feature-dependencies.md

 `myfeature` will be installed after `myotherFeature`, `aThirdFeature`, and `aFourthFeature`.

+The following three sections will illustrate how an orchestrating tool shouuld identify dependencies between Features, depending on [how the Feature is referenced](https://containers.dev/implementors/features/#referencing-a-feature).

-#### OCI Features: Identifying Dependencies
+#### Identifying Dependencies - OCI Registry

-To speed up dependency resolution, Features published to an OCI registry will have an annotation added to their manifest.
+To speed up dependency resolution, Features [published to an OCI registry](https://containers.dev/implementors/features-distribution/#oci-registry) will have an annotation added to their manifest.
 This annotation will be an escaped JSON object of the entire `dependsOn` object in the Feature's `devcontainer-feature.json`.
 The orchestrating tool can use this annotation to resolve the Feature's dependencies without having to download and extract the Feature's tarball.

 More specifically, an [annotation](https://github.com/opencontainers/image-spec/blob/main/annotations.md) named `dev.containers.dependsOn` will be populated on the manifest when published by an implementing tool.
+If no annotation is present on a Feature's manifest, the orchestrating tool may deduce the Feature has no dependencies.

 An example manifest with the `dev.containers.dependsOn` annotation: